KalMRACO: Unifying Kalman Filtering and Model Reference Adaptive Control for Robust Control and Estimation: Conclusions

 \section{Conclusions}

-This paper presented KalMRACO, a unification of the Kalman filter and Model Reference Adaptive Control, and introduced blending of estimated and measured states to overcome stability issues during the initial transient.
-We demonstrated through simulation and lab trials, performing velocity control of an underwater vehicle, that the scheme yields superior tracking of the MRAC reference model state and convergence of the estimated state to the measured state, while also mitigating noise.
+This paper presented KalMRACO, a unification of the Kalman filter and MRAC, and introduced blending of estimated and measured states to overcome stability issues during the initial transient.
+We demonstrated through initial simulation and lab trials that, for scalar systems, the scheme yields excellent tracking of the MRAC reference model state, and convergence of the estimated state to the measured state, while also mitigating noise.
+Extending the results to higher order systems remains future work